life-itself/tao/operations/onboarding-checklist/README.md

 The Onboarder should have completed most of the [Onboarding Guide](/onboarding/).

 * Check that they have done steps and whether they have any blockers or questions **[15m]**
-* Introduce the Onboardee to how we manage our website on Wordpress and answer any questions they have about our other systems, such as Gitlab.
+* Introduce the Onboardee to how we manage our website on Wordpress and answer any questions they have about our other systems, such as GitHub.
 Show them around the All-Team Google drive and ensure they know the location of key documents, such as those relating to accounts.